Trees of Graphs as Boundaries of Hyperbolic Groups: The (extended) Whitehead graph of a virtually free rigid cluster factor of

-This assignment of types to the peripherals of the core $C(\widetilde{\mathcal V}_v)$ is natural in the sense provided by the following observation, which follows directly from the definitions and descriptions of the involved objects.
+This assignment of types to the peripherals of the core $C(\widetilde{\mathcal V}_v)$ is natural in the sense provided by the following observation, which can be deduced directly from the definitions and descriptions of the involved objects.

 \begin{fact} \factlabel{E.6} Let $(X_v,{\mathcal D}_v)$ be the space with peripherals associated to a virtually free rigid cluster factor $(G(v),{\mathcal H}_v)$.
 Under the identification of $(X_v,{\mathcal D}_v)$ with the core $C(\widetilde{\mathcal V}_v)$, the types (from ${\mathcal H}_v$) of the peripherals in ${\mathcal D}_v$, as described in \Defnref{F.1.2}, coincide with the types of the corresponding peripherals of $C(\widetilde{\mathcal V}_v)$, as described in \Defnref{E.5} above. \end{fact}